MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_system_power_state_context.md

 ### -field DUMMYUNIONNAME.DUMMYSTRUCTNAME.CurrentSystemState
 Opaque member.
 Reserved for system use.

 ### -field DUMMYUNIONNAME.DUMMYSTRUCTNAME.IgnoreHibernationPath
 Opaque member.
 Reserved for system use.

 ### -field DUMMYUNIONNAME.DUMMYSTRUCTNAME.PseudoTransition
 Opaque member.
 Reserved for system use.

 ### -field DUMMYUNIONNAME.DUMMYSTRUCTNAME.KernelSoftReboot
+Opaque member.
+Reserved for system use.

+### -field DUMMYUNIONNAME.DUMMYSTRUCTNAME.DirectedDripsTransition
+Opaque member.
+Reserved for system use.

 ### -field DUMMYUNIONNAME.DUMMYSTRUCTNAME.Reserved2
 Opaque member.
 Reserved for system use.

 ### -field DUMMYUNIONNAME.ContextAsUlong
 Opaque member.
 Reserved for system use.